diem/website/docs/wallet-app/public-demo-wallet.md

 #### View transactions list

-Choosing a specific Libra currency on the home page shows all the wallet transactions for that currency in descending order.
-Transactions may be internal, within the wallet’s network (e.g., Libra deposit from a credit card), or external on the Libra Blockchain (e.g., Libra transfer to some external Libra address).
+Choosing a specific Libra Coin currency on the home page shows all the wallet transactions for that currency in descending order.
+Transactions may be internal (i.e., off-chain), within the wallet’s network (e.g., Libra deposit from a credit card), or external (i.e., on-chain) on the Libra Blockchain (e.g., Libra transfer to some external Libra address).

 ![img](https://lh3.googleusercontent.com/w7v61PMguxpmZcjGO97pXo427r7ThfQObt2nWU58JyA9dFCO0WmCM5oj6LCb2MPX4VI1zgRtQLm8yOEneOkrHDhbHdigQfgFMt1iBeCKpRjCQsjW6ShmpL47H89BiVXl-z8Hv32Z)